 The Hallmark adaptation adds in a backstory with Gerda's family, her mother having frozen to death years ago and her father's attempt to get over it as well as developing Kai and Gerda's relationship from the start.

-Age Lift: The Hallmark film has Kai and Gerda start off as teenagers/young adults rather than grow from children to adults as the story progresses.
-It is possible that this was done to avoid squicking the audience because of the unfortunate implications of the Snow Queen kissing and abducting a little boy.
-It is Hallmark after all.
+Age Lift: The Hallmark film has Kai and Gerda start off as teenagers/young adults rather than grow from children to adults as the story progresses, most likely to avoid a grown woman kissing a little boy.

 Animated Adaptation: A Russian version made in 1957, for one, which actually received 2 different English dubs.
 A second Russian adaptation using CGI was produced in 2012.
 There is also an anime adaptation.
 Also the Queen Nehellenia arc in Sailor Moon is based on "The Snow Queen".
 And in late 2013, there was Disney's Frozen, though little of the original story remains.